ds0nt/mentors/README.md

 # Mentors

-Backend for the mentors app.
-Learning some python and Flask while we're at it.
+Backend for the Mentors app written using Python / Flask.
+Connects to a postgresql database.

 # Running on local